Ito calculus without probability in idealized financial markets: Introduction

 The existence of quadratic variation for typical continuous price paths was established in \cite{\CTIV}, where it served as a tool for studying properties of typical price paths, such as their volatility.
 This paper proves the existence of quadratic variation under a weaker assumption than in \cite{\CTIV}: the price paths are assumed to be c\`adl\`ag without huge jumps.
 A related result was obtained in \cite{\CTV}: that paper shows that the $p$-variation of typical prices paths is finite for $p>2$.
 The assumptions of \cite{\CTV} are not comparable to the assumptions of this paper: on one hand, there are no restrictions on the size of jumps in \cite{\CTV}, but on the other hand, the price paths are assumed nonnegative (albeit strong, this assumption is natural in the context of financial markets).
 In this paper, we will often be using results and methods of \cite{\CTV}.

-This paper, like \cite{\CTIV} and \cite{\CTV}, is written in the tradition of game-theoretic probability (see, e.g., \cite{shafer/vovk:2001,\Takeuchi}).
-In game-theoretic probability, probability-like notions (such as the upper price of events) are defined in terms of perfect-information games.
-Mathematical finance is a natural field of application for game-theoretic probability: see, e.g., \cite{takeuchi/etal:2009,takeuchi/etal:2010,kumon/etal:2011,nakajima/etal:2011}.
-The key technical tool used in this paper will be ``high-frequency limit order strategies'', introduced in game-theoretic probability by \cite{takeuchi/etal:2009}.
+This paper, like \cite{\CTIV} and \cite{\CTV}, is written in the tradition of game-theoretic probability (see, e.g., \cite{Shafer/Vovk:2001, Takeuchi/etal:2009, Miyabe/Takemura:2012,Miyabe/Takemura:2013,Miyabe/Takemura:2014}).
+In game-theoretic probability, probability-like notions (such as the upper probabilities of events and upper prices of functions) are defined in terms of idealized financial markets, and mathematical finance is a natural field of application.
+The key technical tool used in this paper will be ``high-frequency limit order strategies'', introduced in game-theoretic probability by \cite{Takeuchi/etal:2009}.

 We start the main part of the paper by defining in Section \ref{sec:QV-def} the notion of quadratic variation, a version of F\"ollmer's pathwise definition adapted to our goals.
 The next section, Section \ref{sec:definitions}, states and discusses our assumption about the jumps of price paths and defines the notion of a typical price path.
 Our main result, the existence of quadratic variation for typical price paths, is established in Section~\ref{sec:QV-proof}.
 Section \ref{sec:multidim} extends this result to typical vector-valued price paths; in particular, it proves the existence of quadratic covariation between two price paths.
-Section \ref{sec:other-definitions} compares the notion of quadratic variation used in this paper with F\"ollmer's \cite{follmer:1981} and Norvai\u{s}a's \cite{norvaisa:2001} notions; in fact, we show that under natural conditions (satisfied in the main example in this paper) all three notions of quadratic variation are equivalent: the existence of one of them implies the existence of the other two, and then all three take the same values.
-Section~\ref{sec:implications} summarizes some of the results that have been proved for price paths possessing quadratic variation.
+Section \ref{sec:other-definitions} compares the notion of quadratic variation used in this paper with Norvai\u{s}a's \cite{Norvaisa:2001} and F\"ollmer's \cite{Follmer:1981}; we show that under natural conditions (satisfied in the main example in this paper) the first two notions of quadratic variation are equivalent, whereas F\"ollmer's notion becomes equivalent to them when another natural condition is added.
+Section~\ref{sec:implications} summarizes some of the known results for price paths possessing quadratic variation.